Case Studies

 Director of UNESCO Chair on Digital Cultural Heritage at the Cyprus University of Technology

-”The results speakfor themselves and you are doing an outstanding job. your support in digitising the largest collection of Cypriot artefacts outside of our Island - Cyprus at the Medlhavs Museet in Stockholm has set a benchmark for everyone in the field, … We con wholeheartedly recommed your system and teh exception work behind it.”
+”The results speak for themselves and you are doing an outstanding job. your support in digitizing the largest collection of Cypriot artifacts outside of our Island - Cyprus at the Medlhavs Museet in Stockholm has set a benchmark for everyone in the field, … We can wholeheartedly recommend your system and the exception work behind it.”

 “We challenged the CultArm3D System with all difficulties our objects exhibit: reflective or almost black surfaces, complex structured surfaces, cavities.
 I was surprised: No problem for CultArm3D.
 I haven’t seen such an autonomous system before.”